Pomors: Current situation

-Nowadays the Pomors are a minority in Arkhangelsk Oblast where most people are descendants of non-native Russians but there is still a thriving cultural scene with international outreach.
+Nowadays the Pomors are a minority in Arkhangelsk Oblast, where most people are descendants of non-native Russians, but there is still a thriving cultural scene with international outreach.
 However, the Pomor villages are not protected by the state, which has taken the right to fish and hunt animals away from the Pomors, banned the traditional Pomor trade of Greenland seals, and expropriates their lands to then auction them to foreign investors, turning traditional houses to firewood and banning the people from entering their ancestral grounds.
-Russian laws target the indigenous population, and even if promised, the Pomors do not receive any compensation.
-This has led to the depopulation of vast areas that are now used for military purposes.
+Russian laws target the indigenous population, and even if it is promised, the Pomors do not receive any compensation, which has led to the depopulation of vast areas that are now used for military purposes.

 By 2012, 50% of all Pomor villages had been destroyed, dubbed a "genocide" by Pavel Esipov (Павел Есипов), the first leader of the Pomor national-cultural autonomy as registered by the Russian Ministry of Justice.
-Many Pomor villages are only reachable by helicopter and have lacking infrastructure, large parts of Pomorye are now used as garbage dumps.
-This led to the 2018–2020 Shies protests under the motto "Pomorye is not a trash heap", with more than 30,000 participants that successfully blocked the creation of a landfill at Shiyes station and led to the resignation of the governor of Arkhangelsk Oblast, Igor Orlov, and the governor of the Komi Republic, Sergei Gaplikov.
+Many Pomor villages can be reached only by helicopter and lack infrastructure, large parts of Pomorye are now used as garbage dumps.
+That led to the 2018–2020 Shies protests under the motto "Pomorye is not a trash heap", with more than 30,000 participants that successfully blocked the creation of a landfill at Shiyes station and led to the resignation of the governor of Arkhangelsk Oblast, Igor Orlov, and the governor of the Komi Republic, Sergei Gaplikov.
 The movement was influenced by Pomor separatists that seek an independent Pomorye or Biarmia.